 Conflicts with Land Use Plans, Policies, or Controls.
-Whenever actions taken by federal identifies these impact topics.
-None of the topics would be affected by the alternatives agencies have the potential to affect planning, land use, or development patterns of adjacent or nearby lands, the effects of these actions must be considered.
+Whenever actions taken by federal agencies have the potential to affect planning, land use, or development patterns of adjacent or nearby lands, the effects of these actions must be considered.
 This plan would not affect land development or plans for areas outside of the wilderness areas.
 None of the alternatives would affect other land use plans, policies, or controls beyond the wilderness areas.
 Thus, this topic was not analyzed in detail.